Which Cars Get the Most Speeding Tickets?

 In Missouri, nearly 10,000 individuals were injured in speeding-related accidents in 2012, and more than 300 individuals were fatally injured.

-Speeding is driving behavior that causes accidents.
+Speeding is a driving behavior that causes accidents.
 Regardless of the car, negligent drivers who speed cause untold damage each and every day in and around Kansas City, Missouri.